MiladMokhtaridoost/Signature/README.md

 # Signature Repository

 Welcome to the Signature repository!
 Signature is an innovative machine learning method to comprehensively detect chromosomal interactions, focusing specifically on non-homologous chromosomal contacts (NHCCs).
 Feel free to explore each folder for a comprehensive understanding of the Signature method.
-If you have questions, encounter issues, or wish to contribute, please don't hesitate to reach out through the repository's communication channels and Maass lab contact information (https://lab.research.sickkids.ca/maass/).
+If you have questions, encounter issues, or wish to contribute, please don't hesitate to reach out through the repository's communication channels or the [Maass lab website](https://lab.research.sickkids.ca/maass/).
 Thank you for your interest in Signature!

 The repository is structured as follows:
 <br/>